graphql/graphql-spec/spec/GraphQL.md

 **Conformance**

-A conforming implementation of GraphQL must fulfill all described normative requirements.
+A conforming implementation of GraphQL must fulfill all normative requirements.
 Conformance requirements are described in this document via both descriptive assertions and key words with clearly defined meanings.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",